lob/lob-address-elements/README.md

 Address Elements continually monitors changes to the HTML DOM, looking for address-related fields to enrich.
 This behavior is available in all evergreen browsers and IE11+.

 # International Verification
 Address Elements is capable of verifying international addresses.
-Simply add the attribute `data-lob-country-id` to enable this feature.
-When the value of the corresponding country input is outside of the United States, we will automatically use Lob's <a href="https://docs.lob.com/#intl_verifications">international verification endpoint</a>.
+Simply include a country input in your form to enable this feature.
+When the value of the input is outside the United States we automatically switch to Lob's <a href="https://docs.lob.com/#intl_verifications">international verification endpoint</a>.
 The same form attributes are used for international verifications despite potentially having different labels than U.S. address forms (e.g. `data-lob-zip-id` is still used for postal code, `data-lob-state-id` for province, etc).

 _Note: Autocomplete functionality is disabled for international addresses._